Labor Day mattress sales | CNN Underscored

 The online furniture outlet is offering up to 60% off select mattresses.

-This 5-star-rated Sealy 12-Inch Plush Memory Foam Mattress is a steal at $449.99, down from $1,099 — nearly 60% off.
+This 5-star-rated Sealy 12-Inch Plush Memory Foam Mattress is a steal at $409.99, down from $1,099 — more than 60% off.
 One reviewer raved, “Got this on sale and it is so comfortable — not too firm but not too soft either.”

-You probably won’t find a better deal on a memory foam than this “amazing” 5-star-rated Moblly Two-Sided 8-Inch Medium Gel Memory Foam Mattress, which is priced at just $229.99.
+You probably won’t find a better deal on a memory foam than this “amazing” 5-star-rated Molblly Two-Sided 8-Inch Medium Gel Memory Foam Mattress, which is priced at just $239.99.

 Hot sleeper?
-Try this well-priced White Noise Guadalupe 12-Inch Medium Hybrid Mattress that offers cooling gel technology and had one reviewer saying, “I took a leap of faith and I am so glad I did!
+Try this well-priced White Noise Guadalupe 12-Inch Medium Hybrid Mattress, which offers cooling gel technology and had one reviewer saying, “I took a leap of faith and I am so glad I did!
 I hadn’t realized how badly I needed a new mattress!”
-This mattress in a box is down to $599.99.
+This mattress in a box is down to $609.99.

 Tuft & Needle